benbrastmckie/VSCodium/docs/git.md

 ```

 Once this information has been provided, you should be able to push the changes that you make to your configuration so that they are available to pull down from anywhere.
-To do so, look in the bottom left corner of VSCodium where you will see the branch that you are on currently, clicking the current branch and changing to 'master'.
+To do so, look in the bottom left corner of VSCodium where you will see the branch that you are on currently, clicking the current branch and changing to "Master".
 Next, click on the three dots in the top right corner of the "Source Control" tab to select `Pull, Push -> Pull`.
 By changing back to the "Explorer" tab you should be able to see a host of new files that you have just pulled down.
 Open `settings.json` to confirm that this file has been populated with settings.

 If you go on to make any changes to your configuration, you can save the changes and then open the "Source Control" tab, adding a message, and "committing" your changes (this creates a save point in its history).
-Once committed, you can click 'Sync' to automatically pull and push changes from/to your remote.
+Once committed, you can click "Sync" to automatically pull and push changes from/to your remote.
 Note that you will either have to add an [SSH key](#SSH-Key) and link your GitHub account to VSCodium or enter your GitHub password each time you sync.

 > **Note:** If you forked this repository, you are no longer tethered to the original repository that you forked, allowing each of these repositories to evolve independently.